-The School Board provides a computer system, including the internet, to promote educational excellence by facilitating resource sharing, innovation and communication.
-The term computer system includes, but is not limited to, hardware, software, data, communication lines and devices, terminals, printers, CD-ROM devices, tape or flash drives, servers, mainframe and personal computers, Chromebooks, IPads, tablets, cellular phones, smart telephones, hotspots, the internet and other internal or external networks.
+The School Board provides a computer system, including the internet, to promote educational excellence by facilitating learning, resource sharing, innovation and communication.
+The term computer system includes, but is not limited to, hardware, software, data, communication lines and devices, terminals, display devices, printers, media devices (CD, DVD, tape or flash drives), storage devices, servers, mainframe and personal computers, tablets, laptops, telephones, cameras, projectors, interactive whiteboards/panels, audio-visual equipment, multimedia devices, workstations, remote network access, cloud services, the internet, generative AI tools, and other electronic services and internal or external networks.
+This includes any device that may be connected to or used to connect to the school division's network or electronically stored division material.

-All use of the Division's computer system must be (1) in support of education and/or research, or (2) for legitimate school business.
+All use of the Division's computer system must be (1) in support of education and/or research, or (2) for legitimate division business.
 Use of the computer system is a privilege, not a right.
-Any communication or material generated using the computer system, including electronic mail, instant or text messages, tweets, or other files deleted from a user's account, may be monitored, read, and/or archived by school officials.
+Inappropriate use may result in cancellation of those privileges, disciplinary action, and/or legal action.
+Any communication or material generated using the computer system, including electronic mail, social media posts, instant or text messages, tweets, generative AI outputs or other files (including communications and materials deleted from a user's account), may be monitored, read, and/or archived by division staff.